-You can only get the Acer Spin 311 with 4GB of RAM.
+You can only get the this laptop with 4GB of RAM.
 It's enough for light productivity and media consumption, but you'll see some stutters and slowdowns if you have many apps or Chrome tabs open at once.

-There are two storage options, 32GB and 64GB.
-Chrome OS takes up more than a third of the 32GB in our unit, so there isn't much space left to install apps or store files locally.
-We recommend getting the 64GB model because you can't upgrade the storage after purchase.
+There are two storage options: 32GB and 64GB.
+Chrome OS takes up more than a third of the available space on a 32GB model, leaving very little space to install apps or store files locally.
+It's best to get the 64GB model because you can't upgrade the storage after purchase.

-The Acer Spin 311's Geekbench 5 scores are awful, as expected for a low-power SoC.
-It means it can handle general web browsing, video playback, and light productivity tasks like word processing, but not demanding workloads like video editing or physics simulations.
-We can't run the GPU compute test on our version of Geekbench 5 because it doesn't support the proper graphics API, though we expect that it'll perform just as poorly.
+The Acer Spin 311's Geekbench 5 scores are awful.
+It can handle general web browsing, video playback, and light productivity tasks like word processing, but not demanding workloads like video editing or physics simulations.
+We can't run the GPU compute test on our version of Geekbench 5 because it doesn't support the proper graphics API, though it'll likely perform just as poorly.

 Cinebench R23 doesn't work on Chrome OS.

-We can't perform the Blender test because it doesn't run on Chrome OS.
-It can run on Linux, but Ubuntu Desktop installations don't officially support ARM-based SoCs, and the same goes for Blender itself.
-That said, we don't expect the MediaTek MT8183 SoC and its Mali-G72 MP3 integrated GPU to perform well enough for any practical purposes.
+Blender doesn't run on Chrome OS.
+It runs on Linux, but Ubuntu Desktop installations don't officially support ARM-based SoCs, and the same goes for Blender itself.
+That said, the MediaTek MT8183 SoC and its Mali-G72 MP3 integrated GPU will likely perform poorly in 3D rendering tasks.

 The Mali-G72 MP3 integrated GPU performs terribly in the Basemark GPU benchmark.
-It can handle most games from the Google Play Store, but you might see some stutters in graphically demanding titles.
+It can handle games from the Google Play Store, but you might see some stutters in very graphically demanding titles.

-The 32GB eMMC storage drive in our Acer Chromebook Spin 311 is very slow.
+The Acer Chromebook Spin 311's eMMC storage drive is very slow.
 However, the system still feels reasonably responsive and snappy because Chrome OS is a light operating system, and most tasks are web-based.
 The slow read and write speeds are only noticeable when transferring files or installing and launching a large app.
-We don't expect the 64GB storage drive to be any faster.
+The 64GB storage drive will perform similarly.

 The Acer Chromebook Spin 311 has exceptional battery life.
 It lasts almost two full workdays of light productivity like web browsing, and while it's shorter for video playback, it's still enough to get you through a couple of movies and TV shows.
 Gaming significantly shortens the battery life, but it's still better than most gaming laptops with a dedicated GPU.
 Battery life varies greatly depending on your usage.